 During the studies, all participants were told to use safer sex practices, including condoms.
 They also received monthly HIV testing and counseling.
-In the end, it was determined that TRUVADA for PrEP, used together with safer sex practices, helped reduce the chances of HIV infection for both groups that were studied compared to those taking a placebo (sugar pill).
+In the end, it was determined that TRUVADA for PrEP, used together with safer sex practices, helped reduce the chances of HIV infection in both groups that were studied compared to those taking a placebo (sugar pill).

 After the initial studies were completed and the results were known, researchers conducted further analysis and looked at a sample of people who were assigned to take TRUVADA® in the studies.
 They wanted to know if people who had TRUVADA in their body were better protected against HIV than those who did not.